CsEnox/noobctf/Linux.md

 #Linux Part 3 :

-In downloads folder we get cipher.txt
+In downloads folder we get cipher.txt [ BASE 64 ]
 Decoding it gives us the flag !

 #Linux Part 4 (ROOT) :